-Unit for Professional Training and Service in the Behavioural Sciences (UNIBS): +27 51 401 2775 | www.ufs.ac.za/kovsie2b | Facebook us.at www.facebook.com/UFSU
+Unit for Professional Training and Service in the Behavioural Sciences (UNIBS): +27 51 401 2775

 Have a general idea of your chosen career and the different options it offers.
 The more you know, the better informed you are and the more likely you will make the best possible decision.